Anguilla is a British overseas territory located in the Caribbean, specifically in the north of the Windward Islands, in the Lesser Antilles.

 The main products that it produces and exports are salt, fish, lobsters, concrete blocks, cattle, tobacco and rum.

 The issuance of postage stamps intended primarily for philatelic collecting is also a source of income for its economy.

 The Offshore financial services sector consists of banks, money services businesses, company managers, insurers, brokers, captive intermediaries, mutual funds and trust companies.

-The captive industry plays an ever-increasing and important part of Anguilla’s financial services industry.
-Anguilla is the fifth-largest jurisdiction for captive insurance, behind Bermuda, Cayman, Vermont and Guernsey.
+The captive industry plays an ever-increasing and important part of Anguilla's financial services industry.
+Anguilla is the fifth-largest jurisdiction for captive insurance, behind Bermuda, The Cayman Islands, Vermont and Guernsey.

 At Flag Theory, we’re here to help you during every step of your internationalization and structuring plans, and are constantly researching the best global locations to increase your privacy, freedom and wealth.

 Below, you can find why and how to set up a company and do business in Anguilla, its banking and investment options, and how to get residency and eventually citizenship in this Caribbean country.